BCDA-APS/gestalt/README.md

 #### Base Widgets

-All the caQtDM widgets are supported and can be specified as types using yaml's typing system.
+All the caQtDM and CSS-Phoebus widgets are supported and can be specified as types using yaml's typing system.
 Just put an exclamation mark character before the widget's classname to identify it to the parser.

 ```yaml
 TweakVal: !caTextEntry